BlogAssessmentRecruitment5 Major Types and Stages of an Interview Process

 Practical interview rounds are especially used in software companies where simple conversational interviews will not provide clear insights into candidate competencies.
 Practical interviews are commonplace in technical industries that require specialists to be hired.
 The candidate’s response to practical interview questions will throw light on their past performance and their confidence to take up new work challenges.
 Typical questions in practical interviews present a technical real-life problem that has several solutions.
 The candidate is given a time limit to come up with a solution to the technical question.

-Each of the above interview techniques has its pros and cons and provides insights into various technical and behavioural aspects of the candidate.
+Each of the above recruitment method has its pros and cons and provides insights into various technical and behavioural aspects of the candidate.
 Employers must choose the technique that works best for the role for which the candidate is being considered, the work environment, and the organizational culture.

 Types of Interview Formats